carlosmaid/BeaconSecurity/README.md

 4. OnlyWithZeroSpeed(on/off) -  If this option is enabled, a Beacon Security works only on grid with zero speed.
 Default: on
 5. BuildingNotAllowed(on/off) - Turn on/off the ability to build on grid with the Beacon Security.
 Default: on
 6. IndestructibleNoBuilds(on/off) - Turn on/off the ability to build on indestructible grids.
 Default: on
+7. IndestructibleGrindOwner(on/off) - Turn on/off the ability to grind own property on indestructible grids.
+Default: on
-7. LimitGridSizes(0-1000) - Limitation on the sizes for grid in meters.
+8. LimitGridSizes(0-1000) - Limitation on the sizes for grid in meters.
 If there are excess size, the Beacon Security would't work.
 Default: 150.
 0 - disabled
-8. LimitPerFaction(1-100) - Limitation on the number of Beacon Security per faction.
+9. LimitPerFaction(1-100) - Limitation on the number of Beacon Security per faction.
 Default: 30
-9. LimitPerPlayer(1-100) - Limitation on the number of Beacon Security pers player.
+10. LimitPerPlayer(1-100) - Limitation on the number of Beacon Security pers player.
 Default: 3
-10. CleaningFrequency(0-3600) - How often is the cleaning in seconds.
+11. CleaningFrequency(0-3600) - How often is the cleaning in seconds.
 Default: 5.
 0 - disabled

 ##Some chat commands examples
 ```